WildernessLabs/Netduino.Foundation/README.md

  * **Sensors** - Sensors are peripherals that typically have outputs and are sometimes configurable.
 Sensors include buttons, light sensors, infrared distancing, accelerometers, compasses, temperature, etc. We have bound many commonly available sensors sold in Maker stores.
  * **Motors** - These include not only the electric motors themselves, but also the drivers such as driver boards, and H-Bridges.
- * **Generators** - These are specialized blocks that genearate signals.
+ * **Generators** - These are specialized blocks that generate signals.
 For example, there is a sine-wave generator, Pulse-width modulation (PWM) generator, constant generator, etc.
  * **Scopes** - Scopes are blocks that are meant to listen in on signals and do interesting things with the signal.
 For example, we have a DebugScope which can be configured to sample a signal at specific time intervals and write the signal value out to the debug console.
  * **Specialized Blocks** - Specialized Blocks are blocks that don't fit into the previous categories.
-Some of them are used for signal transformation; for instance, converting a signal that carries Celsius temperature data into a signal that carries Farenheit temperature data.
+Some of them are used for signal transformation; for instance, converting a signal that carries Celsius temperature data into a signal that carries Fahrenheit temperature data.

 ### Connecting Blocks